AstarVienna/ScopeSim/docs_to_be_sorted/source/design/Effect_Descriptions.rst

 **File contents**:

 * EXT 0: Meta data
-* EXT 1: BinTable with the catalogue of trace to masks
+* EXT 1: BinTable with the catalogue connecting projection traces to on-sky apertures and image planes
 * EXT 2..N: BinTables, each with a single trace mapping in the detector plane

 **Required header keywords**: